Vaccine coverage below 10% in seven eastern Mediterranean nations - WHO | Health

 An official at the WHO's Eastern Mediterranean Regional Office said on Wednesday seven countries in the region have not yet reached a threshold of 10% vaccination coverage.

-These countries represent a high-risk setting for the emergence of further variants, Dr. Ahmed Al-Mandhari told a news conference.
+These countries represent a high-risk setting for the emergence of further variants, Dr. Ahmed Al-Mandhari, WHO regional director for the Eastern Mediterranean, said at a news briefing in Cairo.
+Low-income countries, mostly in Africa, have received only 0.6% of the world's vaccines, while G20 countries have received more than 80%, Al-Mandhari said.

+"The longer that these inequities persist, the greater the chance of more variants," said Al-Mandhari.
+"Indeed, no one is safe until everyone is safe."
+So far, 24 countries may have reported cases of the new Omicron variant, said Abdinasir Abubakr, infection hazards prevention manager for the region.

+Early Omicron cases suggest mild symptoms, added Richard Brennen, WHO regional emergency director in the region.
+In terms of the response to the variant, he warned of complacency and COVID-19 fatigue and encouraged social-distancing measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)